- How do I apply for admission?

 In order to determine if any of your credits from another college or university will transfer in as credit at Washington State, you’ll need to have those colleges or universities you've attended send in your transcript(s).
 Our Records Office will evaluate your transcripts to determine what credit, if any, will be given.

 Can I transfer from Washington State to another college or university?

 Of course!
 Our students have great success when transferring from Washington State to another college or university to complete their 4-year degree.
 For more information regarding transferring, please visit the transfer section of the Washington State website.

 I would like to take classes that will transfer to another institution I'm attending.
 Can I do that at Washington State?

 Absolutely!
-In this situation, you would enroll at Washington State as a transient student.
+In this situation, you would enroll at Washington State as a transient or guest student.
 It’s important that you work with your academic advisor at your home institution to plan which course you will take at WSCC.
 We have created a streamlined process for our transient students to make it easy for you to register for classes without coming to campus.

 I previously attended Washington State and want to return.
 What do I need to do?